theobiolab/FPT_paper/README.md

 # First Passage Time on Linear Framwork Graphs

-A C++ package for First Passage Time calculations on gene regulatory networks using the Linear Framework partially based on kmnam/markov-digraphs from Kee-Myoung Nam.
+A C++ package for First Passage Time calculations on gene regulatory networks using the Linear Framework, partially based on kmnam/markov-digraphs from Kee-Myoung Nam.

 To build the singularity container run:
 ```